*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality!

 - Yes, if you experience a cut, your blood will clot due to the presence of platelets in your blood.
 This will temporary shield your deeper tissues from being exposed to microbes in the environment.
 However, that’s not an excuse to not maintain noice, smooth, healthy skin.

-The membranes are on the surface of the respiratory, digestive, reproductive and urinary tracts.
+The mucous membranes are on the surface of the respiratory, digestive, reproductive and urinary tracts.
 As the name suggests, they produce thick mucus which is able to trap pathogens and antigens.

 Saliva that travel across these membranes contain enzymes such as lysozymes that is able to breakdown pathogens.